-Shopping in Tewkesbury combines an eclectic mix of independent retailers nestled between well-known high street names.
+Shopping in Tewkesbury combines a mix of independent retailers nestled between well-known high street names.

 The town is renowned for its selection of specialist destination shops run by experts who are always keen to give visitors a helping hand to make sure they get exactly what they’re looking for.